11001 vRddhir Adaic ←

 11045 stretching means replacing yaN with ik. igyaNassamprasAraNam

-11047 mit go after last vowel midacontyAtparaH
+11047 mit add after last vowel midacontyAtparaH

 11048 ec shorten into i u. eca::igghrasvAdeze